benoitj/blog.benoitj.ca/content/posts/how-i-use-linux-desktop-at-work-part3-guest-additions.md

 From the devices menu, select the "insert guest additions CD..." which is the equivalent of inserting the CD in the virtualdrive

-Now mount this iso to the /mnt mount point
+Now mount this ISO to the /mnt mount point

 ```bash
 mount /dev/sr0 /mnt